paultopia/conlaw_casebook/combined_draft_spring_2022.md

-*Excerpts of "precedents involving discriminatory restructuring of governmental decisionmaking" cited by the Court in Romer*
+## Excerpts of precedents involving discriminatory restructuring of governmental decisionmaking

+(cited by the Court in Romer)

 *From Reitman v.
 Mulkey, 387 U.S. 369 (1967)*: